kailash-manasarovar/statement/docs/timeline/2024/november.md

 - He's playing the horror-porn-town game.
 - I guess they do this sort of thing to all their sedated-rape victims.

-## Alarm on my phone
+## Cacophony coming from my phone

-- As I'm driving out of Denia, on a particularly dangerous part of the road, my phone suddenly makes an unimaginably loud and alarming noise.
+- As I'm driving to Valencia airport, on a particularly dangerous part of the road, my phone suddenly makes an unimaginably loud and alarming noise.
-- The noise goes on for about a minute while I scrabble to shut it off.
+- The noise goes on for about a minute while I scrabble around to shut the phone off because there's no other way to stop it.
-- Before I do, I see it's *apparently* a DANA warning.
+- Before I do, I see a message saying it's a DANA warning.
 - Except, the DANA storm is over.
 - They're trying to make me crash the car, again.
 - I realize that the hackers of Dénia have full administration access even down to the inner hardware workings of my phone.
 - They seem to be able to rewrite the machine code and even reprogram the chips.
 - I wonder what evil that capability could wreak in the world?
+- I heard certain frequencies coupled with trigger-images can manipulate people into believing they're sick; see [Alessandra, for example](../2001-to-2010/2009.md#alessandra-gets-sick) or even my belief I had a weak heart.
+- I had that for years while I was *depressed* and it was total nonsense!
-- Can the porn-gangs of Dénia make people sick by rewriting the chips on hacked devices?
+- Can the porn-gangs of Dénia make people sick by rewriting the chips to produce low-volume frequencies on hacked devices?
+- Is this another way they make you sexually aroused too?
+- If they do have this capability, I'm guessing it's well known.
-- If so, why did the Policia national and the Metropolitan police refuse to investigate my hacked devices?
+- So why did the Spanish national Policia and the British Metropolitan police refuse to investigate my hacked devices?

 ## Drugs hair test